influxdata/docs-v2/content/influxdb/v2.2/write-data/replication.md

 weight: 106
 description: >
-  Use InfluxDB replication streams to replicate all data written to an InfluxDB OSS instance to InfluxDB Cloud or a remote InfluxDB OSS instance.
+  Use InfluxDB replication streams to replicate all data written to an InfluxDB OSS bucket to InfluxDB Cloud or a remote InfluxDB OSS bucket.
 menu:
   influxdb_2_2:
     name: Replicate data